Do All Things Without Complaining

 Complaining Isn't Productive

 Complainers really only have three choices.
 Accept things the way they are and try to think about the good that is around them.
 Change things, or change their relationship to them by removing themselves from the situation.
 Complaining is simply not productive.
+Scripture tells us to do all things without complaining (Philippians 2:14).
+Complaining is really nothing more than idle words.

 The High Cost of Complaining

 In Numbers 11:1 it is made quite clear what God thinks about complaining.
 Here we read that it displeased the Lord and even aroused His anger.
-Our example, of course, is the story of the Israelites wandering for forty years in the desert.
+One well known example, is the story of the Israelites wandering for forty years in the desert.
 Although they had seen the mighty hand of God at work in their deliverance from Pharaoh and slavery in Egypt, they complained.
-They complained about food and water.
-When God provided them manna from Heaven they complained because they had no meat.
-They complained about Moses' leadership.
-Aaron and Miriam complained about Moses' wife, Zipporah.
-None of those who complained were allowed to see the promised land.
-They paid a high price for their complaints.

 God Is In Control

 When we think about our complaints, we must ask ourselves: are we complaining about what God has done for us?
-After all, He is in control.
+After all, God is in control.
 So, you don't like your job, your spouse, the way people treat you, or your home?
 The list can go on and on.
 But ultimately, who do we have to thank that we have a job, a spouse, friends, a home and even our very life?
 God, of course.

 Learning To Be Content